talicopanda/social-media-influence-analysis/src/README.md

 `python word2vec.py ./<path_to_file>/tweets.txt ../embedding_word2vec`

-Note you might have to donwload nltk by spawning a python interpreter (run `python` on the terminal) and run the following two commands:
+Note: you might have to donwload "punkt" by spawning a python interpreter (run `python` on the terminal) and running the following two commands:

 1. `import nltk`
 2. `nltk.download("punkt")`